Goodrich (1799 schooner): 6th enslaving voyage (1805–1806)

 Captain James Wilkie sailed from Liverpool on 10 November 1805.
 Goodrich left Africa on 11 November and arrived at Saint Vincent on 7 January 1806.
 Goodrich sailed from Saint Vincent on 24 April.
 Wilkie died on 10 May, supposed drowned.
 Captain John Steel replaced Wilkie.
 Goodrich arrived back at Liverpool on 3 July.
 She had left Liverpool with 20 crew members and she lost one man on her voyage.

 7th enslaving voyage (1806–1807)

 Captain James Willie sailed from Liverpool on 23 September 1806.
 Goodrich acquired captives at Bassa and arrived at Grenada on 22 March 1807.
 She sailed from Grenada on 18 April and arrived back at Liverpool on 15 June.
 She had left Liverpool with 19 crew members and she suffered two crew deaths on the voyage.

 Post-slave trade

 LR for 1808 showed Goodrick with W. Simes, master, Hume & Co., owners, and trade Liverpool−Montevideo.

+Goodrich, of 91 tons (bm), entered the Guernsey registry in 1807.
+On 17 November 1807, Daniel Maillard received a protection, prior to embarking on a cruise.
+On 18 November, he acquired a letter of marque from Guernsey.
+It showed her owners as Peter Le Lacheur of Guernsey, Charles H. Hunt, John Cheeseborough, and Samuel Knipe of Liverpool.
+In 1808, Goodrich underwent alterations that resulted in the cancellation of her registration, and the issuance of a new registration.
+On 27 March 1808 she arrived at Madeira from Guernsey.

 Then on 21 June 1808 Philip Nicole acquired a letter of marque.
+On 9 July Captain P. Nichol received a pass for Gibraltar.